 Traditional Chinese Medicine is not just limited to acupuncture and herbal medicine.
 In fact, there are other treatment techniques that may help your conditions.
 These treatments, if used in conjunction with acupuncture, do not attract an extra cost and are considered part of your treatment..

 - Remedial Massage (only incorporating with acupuncture treatment)

 - Scraping (Gua Sha / 刮痧) therapy

-Electro-acupuncture is a form of acupuncture where a small electric current is passed between pairs of acupuncture needles.
+Electro-acupuncture has been used to promote the flow of qi and blood, relieve pain, and remove stasis and blockages.
 It has been effectively used as a form of anaesthesia as pain reliever for muscle aches and pain, and a treatment for neurological disorders.